bluesky/bluesky/doc/source/plans.rst

 Execute the sample plan, looping through different samples.
 Change the plan parameters depending on the sample.

+Here we introduce :func:`abs_set`, which sets a motor a position (or a temperature controller to a temperature, etc.).
+See also :func:`rel_set`, which sets *relative* to the current value.

 .. code-block:: python

+    from bluesky.plans import abs_set

     sample_list = ['a', 'b', 'c']
     sample_ranges = {'a': {'start': -5, 'stop': -1},